Andy Baskin | 92.3 The Fan

 Senior Baseball Editor Derek VanRiper of Rotowire.com joined the Talking Heads to discuss the Cleveland Indians pitching staff.

 CLEVELAND – Most Browns fans might have been hoping the team would trade back into the first round and pick up another second-round pick in this year’s draft.
-I say another because the Browns were […]
+I say another because the Browns were able to let the second-round pick play last year in Josh Gordon, who many think would have been a first-round […]

 They dare to call Cleveland, “A Tribe Town.”
 It is the marketing campaign for the 2013 Cleveland Indians.
 The line is blasphemy to some whose answer to all things that go wrong for the Browns and why they keep coming back is “Well, this is a Browns Town.”